A Study of Distal Sensory Nerves in Patients with Newly Diagnosed Asymptomatic Type 2 DM

 An Overview of Pulmonary Manifestations in Sickle Cell Disease

-Department of Hematology, Gazi University Medical Faculty, Ankara, Turkey
+Department of Hematology, Faculty of Medicine, Gazi University, Ankara, Turkey

 The increased survival of patients with sickle cell disease (SCD) into adulthood leads an increased incidence of multiorgan dysfunction.
 The lung is one of the most common organs that may be involved in SCD.
 The pulmonary manifestations of SCD are the leading cause of morbidity and mortality in these patients.
 Although pulmonary manifestations of SCD are very common, they remain underdiagnosed by clinicians.
 The main pulmonary manifestations of SCD are acute chest syndrome, chronic dyspnea, asthma, sleep-disordered breathing, acute and chronic venous thromboembolic disease, pulmonary hypertension, and pulmonary fibrosis.
 Herein, the current knowledge of the pathophysiology, diagnosis, and treatment of pulmonary manifestations of SCD are reviewed.